Yuvi11345/Yuvi11345/README.md

 ###

-<p align="left">✨ 🚀 Currently diving deep into Java, Web Dev and Databases, I'm all about exploring the latest trends and technologies in coding.
-My GitHub is a vibrant canvas where I paint my learning journey, one commit at a time.<br>
+<p align="left"> 🚀 Currently diving deep into Java, Web Dev, Databases, exploring the latest trends and technologies in coding.
+My GitHub is a vibrant canvas
+         where I paint my learning journey, one commit at a time.<br>
-<br>🎲: Tech wizard by day, puzzled by simple machines by night – that's me in a nutshell!.<br>📫 Reach out to me at yuvraj41511@gmail.com <br></p>
+🎲: Tech wizard by day, puzzled by simple machines by night – that's me in a nutshell!.<br>📫 Reach out to me at yuvraj41511@gmail.com <br></p>

 ###